 - Complete and submit to the career services team a typed resume and other related placement forms; - 2.
-Pay all tuition and other fees owed to the College; - 3.
 Complete Financial Aid exit counseling required by the U.S. Department of Education.

 Students may request an unofficial transcript while working to meet these requirements.